kevinushey/blog/_posts/2015-01-24-understanding-data-frame-subsetting.md

   ##
   ## This amounts to being a funky way of extracting the
   ## first column from a single column data.frame, but it
-  ## seems odd to specialze for that case ...
+  ## seems odd to specialize for that case ...
   if (drop && !has.j && length(x) == 1L)
       return(.subset2(x, 1L))